canonical-web-and-design/practices/workflow/UX-and-design-proposals.md

 ### Naming convention

 **Main section**

 - To group all the projects we use the main section on Zeplin, which groups things on a cycle and product level.
 It should be named [CycleYY.MM Product]

 Example: “20.04 Snap”

 **Projects name**

-- Name your projects this way, using the year and the month of the cycle the project refers to: [CycleYY.MM] [Product] - [Project name]
+- Name your projects this way, using the year and the month of the cycle the project refers to: [CycleYY.MM][product] - [Project name]

 Example: “20.04 Snap - Progressive release”

 **Project sections**

 - Name your sections and your artboards so they make sense to others.
 And to you, in 6 months time.
--   Others need to know the phase, what they're looking at and what kind of thing it is: "[Project status] - [Design name] [Iteration]"
+- Others need to know the phase, what they're looking at and what kind of thing it is: "[Project status] - [Design name][iteration]"

 Examples: